 Data source GSoD Indices

 Original variable Constructed variable

 GSoD name C_A4

 Definition The government and the public administration more generally should implement official public policies in an impartial manner.
 If implementation is unfair and unpredictable, large discrepancies between official laws and policies, on the one hand, and practices, on the other, undermine democratic principles.
 Thus, democracy is a matter not only of access to power and control of power, but also of the exercise of power.
 Since Impartial Administration to a large extent overlaps with the concept of the rule of law, this attribute is also rooted in the tradition that emphasizes the liberal aspects of democracy.
 The two subattributes were aggregated into the Impartial Administration index using BFA.

 Original scale Interval

-Citation Skaaning (2018)
+Citation Skaaning (2019)

 Data manipulation for aggregation

 Indicator of

-Indicator of
+Aggregation

 Indicators included C_SD41, C_SD42

 Final scale Scaled to range from o (lowest score) to 1 (highest score).

-Auxiliary variables L_A4 = lower bound for the 68% confidence interval U_A4 = upper bound for the 68% confidence interval
+Auxiliary variables L_A_4 = lower bound for the 68% confidence interval U_A_4 = upper bound for the 68% confidence interval

-Coverage 160- 140- pal 120- 100- 1975 1985 1995 2005 2015
+Coverage $ \begin{array}{c} 160 \\ 100 $